kubernetes/community/sig-apps/Charter.md

 ## Scope

-SIG Apps Covers deploying and operating applications in Kubernetes with a focus on the application developer and application operator experience.
+SIG Apps Covers developing, deploying, and operating applications on Kubernetes with a focus on the application developer and application operator experience.

-For example, this includes:

-* Discussions on all levels from application development, application testing environments, and applications running in production
-* Discussion of how to define and run apps in Kubernetes
-* Demos of relevant tools and projects
-* Discussion on areas of friction that can lead to suggesting improvements or feature requests
-* Development of Kubernetes primitives (e.g., Workloads API) to enable the application developers and operators.
-Note, most new types should be created as CRDs during their development phase and may always be ecosystem projects
-* Creation of documentation to enable application developers and operators
-* Development and maintenance of the sub-projects of Helm, Charts, and Kompose.
-Note, these projects are grandfathered and treated as part of the ecosystem but owned by SIG Apps.
-New projects are expected to stay in the ecosystem.

 ### Goals

-* Discuss running and defining applications in Kubernetes (e.g., APIs, SDKs, Controllers, package management tools, etc.)
-* Share common patterns and practices
-* Work on improvements to the Workload API
-* Suggest and sometimes develop Kubernetes features where we see friction
+* Discussion of how to define, develop, and run applications in Kubernetes.
+This is in order better understand needs, improve on Kubernetes solutions, and share lessons to grow the number of applications running on Kubernetes
+* Foster an ecosystem of tools to aid in developing, deploying, and operating applications on Kubernetes
-* Be the voice of the people running applications in Kubernetes (application developers and operators)
-* Help people get involved in the Kubernetes community
+* Be the voice of the people running applications in Kubernetes.
+This includes providing input on Kuberentes features, suggesting new features, and sharing the perspective of application developers and operators in the development of Kubernetes
-* Show early features/demos of tools that make running apps easier
+* Enable varying workloads (e.g., databases, web services, machine learning) to run on Kubernetes through development of the Workloads API
+* Develop subprojects that foster interoperability between tools used to develop, deploy, and operate applications
+* Create documentation to enable application developers, application operators, and supporting tool developers to leverage Kubernetes
+* Develop and maintain Kubernetes subprojects that aid in the development, deployment, and operation of applications on Kubernetes

 ### Non-goals